Featured in this post

 An on-premise deployment comes in at a significantly higher upfront cost, but licenses and implementation are usually a one-time-only fee, with the maintenance and support being a small percentage ongoing, however, sometimes optional.
 Choosing on-premise deployment is a long-term investment.
 This means over time, if you stick with the same ERP provider, you will pay less to the vendor than a cloud implementation, but it’s also important to factor in operational costs such as the necessary IT resource or energy requirements of running in-house servers.

-A key reason why many companies want their enterprise resource planning system on-premise is because they are completely in control of their data and can arrange for the security to meet regulations from HIPAA, the government or any other regulatory organization.
+A key reason why many companies want their enterprise resource planning system on-premise is because they are completely in control of their data and can arrange for the security to meet regulations from HIPAA, the government or any other regulatory organisation.
 Larger companies with bigger budgets and support teams are more likely to pick this model, given the cost benefits long-term.
 However, anyone that can afford it can find it a worthy investment in the long run.

 Cloud vs On-Prem Model, Pros and Cons